 Dow Suffers Record-Breaking Christmas Eve Losses

 The stock market was only open for half a day Monday, and that was more than enough time for the Dow Jones Industrial Average to drop 2.9 percent to 21,792.20.
-That was its worst Christmas Eve performance since 1918.
+Breaking 1918's record for the worst Christmas Eve performance.

 Other U.S. indexes fell too.
 The Nasdaq lost 2.2 percent to 6,192.92.
 The Standard & Poor's 500 index fell 2.7 percent to 2,351.10.